Mohawk Industries (NYSE:MHK) Rating Lowered to C+ at TheStreet

 Insider Buying and Selling

-In related news, insider Suzanne L. Helen sold 6,300 shares of the firm’s stock in a transaction dated Tuesday, August 23rd.
+In related news, insider Suzanne L. Helen sold 6,300 shares of the business’s stock in a transaction dated Tuesday, August 23rd.
 The stock was sold at an average price of $112.30, for a total transaction of $707,490.00.
-Following the completion of the sale, the insider now directly owns 25,953 shares of the company’s stock, valued at approximately $2,914,521.90.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 17.40% of the company’s stock.
+Following the completion of the transaction, the insider now directly owns 25,953 shares in the company, valued at $2,914,521.90.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+17.40% of the stock is owned by company insiders.

 Hedge Funds Weigh In On Mohawk Industries

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company.
-Metis Global Partners LLC boosted its stake in shares of Mohawk Industries by 17.6% in the 1st quarter.
-Metis Global Partners LLC now owns 2,543 shares of the company’s stock valued at $316,000 after buying an additional 381 shares during the period.
-Comerica Bank boosted its stake in shares of Mohawk Industries by 3.0% in the 1st quarter.
-Comerica Bank now owns 7,507 shares of the company’s stock valued at $968,000 after buying an additional 220 shares during the period.
-Dimensional Fund Advisors LP lifted its stake in Mohawk Industries by 3.1% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 1,647,139 shares of the company’s stock worth $300,060,000 after purchasing an additional 49,810 shares during the last quarter.
-IFM Investors Pty Ltd lifted its stake in Mohawk Industries by 18.6% during the first quarter.
-IFM Investors Pty Ltd now owns 10,519 shares of the company’s stock worth $1,306,000 after purchasing an additional 1,651 shares during the last quarter.
-Finally, Founders Capital Management LLC purchased a new stake in Mohawk Industries during the first quarter worth approximately $1,676,000.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Metis Global Partners LLC boosted its holdings in Mohawk Industries by 17.6% during the 1st quarter.
+Metis Global Partners LLC now owns 2,543 shares of the company’s stock valued at $316,000 after acquiring an additional 381 shares during the period.
+Comerica Bank boosted its holdings in Mohawk Industries by 3.0% during the 1st quarter.
+Comerica Bank now owns 7,507 shares of the company’s stock valued at $968,000 after acquiring an additional 220 shares during the period.
+Dimensional Fund Advisors LP boosted its holdings in Mohawk Industries by 3.1% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 1,647,139 shares of the company’s stock valued at $300,060,000 after acquiring an additional 49,810 shares during the period.
+IFM Investors Pty Ltd boosted its holdings in Mohawk Industries by 18.6% during the 1st quarter.
+IFM Investors Pty Ltd now owns 10,519 shares of the company’s stock valued at $1,306,000 after acquiring an additional 1,651 shares during the period.
+Finally, Founders Capital Management LLC purchased a new stake in Mohawk Industries during the 1st quarter valued at about $1,676,000.
 75.99% of the stock is currently owned by hedge funds and other institutional investors.

 Mohawk Industries Company Profile